TerrePorter/StringBladeCompiler/README.md

 Version
 =======================
-This version is for Laravel 4.2
+This version 1 is for Laravel 4.2, version 2 is for Laravel 5.

 Installation